 So… I hike a lot, swapping my six-days-a-week 1-2 hours of biking, for hiking.

 Blood thinners and half-casts.
-Wow, you wanna talk about even worse pain than the break itself and the bruising?
-The painful black-and-blues run up/down my arm anywhere where the cast bottom is.
+Wow, you wanna talk about even worse pain than the break itself?
+The painful black-and-blues run up/down my arm anywhere where the cast bottom settles.

-Two weeks post-op, the Xrays look great, almost zero sign of break.
-I started physical therapy to get “range-of-motion” back, 5 days prior to this.
+Two weeks post-op, the x-rays look great, almost zero sign of break.
+I start physical therapy to get “range-of-motion” back, 6 days after this.
 Now we can push the PT a bit more..

-I hike to end of our bike group “Thirsty Thursday” ride every Thursday, ~6 miles, mostly down fire roads for one hour and then neighborhood roads for the second hour.
+I hike to end of our bike group “Thirsty Thursday” ride every Thursday, ~6 miles, mostly down amazing view fire roads for one hour, and then neighborhood roads for the second hour.
 You can see Mt.
 Diablo in the background.

 Have I mentioned how amazing Hunter has been?
 With almost zero elbow mobility for the first four weeks after the crash, he’s helping me shower and wash my hair, and so so much more..